 “There is the horse called Wooden set up in bronze,” he wrote.
 “But legend says of that horse that it contained the most valiant of the Greeks, and the design of the bronze figure fits in well with this story.
 Menestheus and Teucer are peeping out of it, and so are the sons of Theseus.”

-Historians Think The Trojan Horse May Have Been A Metaphor — Or Siege Engine
+Historians Think It May Have Been A Metaphor — Or A Siege Engine

 More recently, in 2014, Dr. Armand D’Angour of Oxford University spelled it out more plainly.
 “Archaeological evidence shows that Troy was indeed burned down; but the wooden horse is an imaginative fable, perhaps inspired by the way ancient siege-engines were clothed with damp horse-hides to stop them being set alight,” he wrote in the University’s newsletter.